 Whether you mount your flat screen television on the wall or not, it really needs some kind of console below it to ground it.
-And a long console or buffet table gives you the opportunity to create a vignette so that it’s not all about the tv.
+And a long sideboard or buffet table gives you the opportunity to create a vignette so that it’s not all about the tv.

 Placing a television on a nice, long piece beneath an interesting art grouping is so much nicer than the alternative: having the television serve as the main focal point of the room (blah).